-The 5 Best Meats to Eat—and 2 to Avoid
+The 5 Best Healthy Meats to Eat—and 2 to Avoid

-There’s one main tip that will make choosing what cut of meat to eat much easier.
+There's one main tip that will make choosing healthy meat to eat much easier.

 Best overall: Lean cuts of meat

 The overwhelming consensus from registered dietitians is to look for lean cuts of meat.
 Opt for servings that deliver less than 10 grams of total fat, and 4.5 grams or less of saturated fat, which is about 3.5 ounces (think: deck of cards size).
 Malkani, also the creator of the Wholitarian ™Lifestyle, recommends trimming away any excess fat or skin as well as grilling, boiling, or roasting the meat to reduce the saturated fat content, too.
-Here are 7 things that happen when you don’t eat enough protein.
+(Here are seven things that happen when you don’t eat enough protein.)

 Best: Skinless, light turkey meat

 Turkey is one of the leaner proteins that’s also a great source of vitamin B6 and niacin, according to Sollid.
 These nutrients help support heart health, digestion, energy, brain function, and other bodily processes.
 While not as lean as other parts, turkey drumsticks and thighs are a good source of iron, too, Sollid says.
 Iron is key for metabolism and heart health and not getting enough in your diet could possibly lead to anemia.
-Here are 20 secrets your butcher won’t tell you about the best meats you can add to your plate.
+(Find out if turkey makes you sleepy, or if something else is making you snooze after your Thanksgiving meal.)

 Best: Skinless chicken breast

 Poultry is also an excellent source of vitamin B6 and niacin, and that’s just the beginning.
 Research shows that it plays a positive role in maintaining a healthy weight and overall well-being, according to a study published in the Journal of Food & Nutrition Research.
-Plus, the white meat is an especially good source of chlorine, phosphorus, and riboflavin, says Sollid.
+Plus, the white meat is an especially good source of phosphorus and riboflavin, says Sollid.
 Don’t discount the dark meat benefits, either.
-According to Sollid, it’s a better source of zinc than the white stuff.
-Here are the 7 best fish to eat—and 5 to never eat.
+According to Sollid, dark is a better source of zinc than the white stuff.

 Best: Pork tenderloin and pork top loin or roast